Understanding the Value of Self-Pay Neuropsychological Evaluations

 The Value of Time and Clinical Depth

-• Adults who have spent years masking neurodivergent traits
+• Autistic adults who have spent years masking or consciously adapting to social expectations

-• People whose difficulties are primarily internal, such as overwhelm, anxiety, or fatigue
+• People whose challenges are primarily internal, such as sensory overwhelm, mental exhaustion, or difficulty regulating attention

-• Individuals who have developed strong coping strategies that reduce the visibility of their struggles
+• Individuals who have developed effective coping strategies that make their challenges less visible to others

-• Girls and women whose presentations may differ from traditional diagnostic stereotypes
+• Girls and women whose autism or ADHD presentations may differ from traditional diagnostic stereotypes

 This does not mean self-pay evaluations are inherently better than insurance-based evaluations.
-Many excellent evaluations occur in both settings.
-However, additional time and flexibility may allow for a more comprehensive understanding of complex or nuanced presentations.
+Excellent evaluations occur in both settings.
+However, when a self-pay model allows for additional time and flexibility, that can support a more comprehensive understanding of complex or nuanced presentations.

 The Report Matters Too